Wiros9/book/docs/admin/root.rst

 The :term:`server provider` holds root access to the server and creates user accounts with sudo rights for each :term:`site maintainer`.
 He configures secure remote shell access (SSH) to that machine for each site maintainer.
 He provides support to the site maintainers.
+See `Creating a user account`_.

-The :term:`server provider` is *not* responsible for installing and maintaining specific system packages, Lino source code and configuration (these are the job of the :term:`site maintainers <site maintainer>`).
+The :term:`server provider` is *not* responsible for installing and maintaining specific system packages, Lino source code and configuration,  or for giving :term:`end-user support` to the  users of any :term:`Lino site` hosted on this site.

-The :term:`server provider` is *not* responsible for giving :term:`end-user support` to the site export
+The :term:`server provider` *may optionally* be responsible for providing backup service for the server as a whole.

 Where to get a virtual server
 =============================